brightnucleus/shortcodes/README.md

 		 * You can use this to completely customize the standard shortcode
 		 * class behavior.
 		 * Omit to use default `Shortcode` class.
-		 * NB: Class name needs to be fully qualified.
+		 * This can be either a fully qualified class name or a callable.
 		 */
 		'custom_class' => '\BrightNucleus\Shortcodes\Shortcode',